worthyag/SixLove/finalReport.md

 _Now that there is a plan, how will I test and evaluate the project progress?_

+*All diagrams in this section were made using Figma.

 SixLove  will be evaluated using four categories which are as follows:

 - Functionality